Portugal Golden Visa: full guide (2025)

 Step 3.
 Make your investment

 You’re ready to make your eligible investment.
-The steps to take here will vary based on the type of investment you choose — if you’re buying a property or investing in a company for example.
+The steps to take here will vary based on the type of investment you choose.
+If you’re working with a lawyer, they’ll walk you through all the steps that you need to take.

 Cut the costs of currency exchange when you invest in Portugal — meet Wise.